Hypersensitive response: Direct and indirect activation

 HR can be activated in two main ways: directly and indirectly.
 Direct binding of the virulence factors to the NLRs can result in the activation of HR.
 However, this seems to be quite rare.
 More commonly, the virulence factors target certain cellular proteins that they modify and this modification is then sensed by NLRs.
 Indirect recognition seems to be more common as multiple virulence factors can modify the same cellular protein with the same modifications thus allowing one receptor to recognize multiple virulence factors.
 Sometimes, the protein domains targeted by the virulence factors are integrated into the NLRs.
 An example of this can be observed in plant resistance to the rice blast pathogen, where the RGA5 NLR has a heavy-metal-associated (HMA) domain integrated into its structure, which is targeted by multiple effector proteins.

 An example of indirect recognition: AvrPphB is a type III effector protein secreted by Pseudomonas syringae.
 This is a protease which cleaves a cellular kinase called PBS1.
 The modified kinase is sensed by RPS5 NLR.

 The Resistosome

-Recent structural studies of CC-NLR proteins have suggested that after the virulence factors are sensed, the NLRs assemble into a pentameric structure known as the resistosome.
+Recent structural studies of CC-NLR proteins have suggested that after the virulence factors are sensed, the CC-NLRs assemble into a pentameric structure known as the resistosome.
 The resistosome seems to have a high affinity for the cellular membrane.
 When the resistosome is assembled, a helix sticks out from the N-terminus of each NLR and this creates a pore in the membrane which allows leakage of ions to occur and thus the cell dies.
 However, this mechanism is only inferred from the structure and there are currently no mechanistic studies to support this.
 It is still not known how the TIR-NLR proteins are activated.
 Recent research suggests that they require CC-NLR proteins downstream of them, which are then activated to form the resistosomes and induce HR.